Generating Semantic Adversarial Examples via Feature Manipulation: Introduction

-} The existence of adversarial examples causes serious security concerns about the reliability of deep neural networks (DNNs).
-In these adversarial examples, small perturbations that are hard for humans to recognize are intentionally added to the original inputs to cause a DNN to mislabel the perturbed inputs with high confidence \cite{papernot2016limitations,liu2016delving}.
-Most existing adversarial attacks are performed by adding unstructured perturbations only in the pixel-wise input space to fool the classifier.
-Such perturbations are often unnatural, not semantically meaningful and can easily be detected since they are distinctly identified in the latent space (far from the manifold of normal instances).
-Some recent works attempted to perturb the latent space, to obtain natural adversarial examples, e.g. \cite{zhao2017generating}.
-However, due to lack of interpretability and disentanglement
+The existence of adversarial examples causes security concerns about the reliability of deep neural networks (DNNs).
+In general, imperceptible perturbations that are hard for humans to recognize are intentionally added to the original inputs to cause a DNN to mislabel the perturbed inputs with high confidence \cite{papernot2016limitations,liu2016delving}.
+In terms of the adversarial investigation scope, we divide adversarial attacks into three categories, namely, nonstructural (pixel-level), semi-structural (layer-level), and structural (attribute-level).

+\textbf{Nonstructural level perturbations (pixel-level).} Present adversarial attacks typically involve manipulating artificially crafted, imperceptible perturbations that are nonstructural in the pixel-wise input space.
+As a consequence of these norm-bounded pixel perturbations, the adversarial examples are somewhat distinguishable from natural images.
+Multiple defense methods utilize this property to conduct adversarial training on norm-bounded pixel perturbations against small perturbations or to realign a perturbed image back into the space of a natural image by applying preprocessing filters or reconstructing the image.
+Moreover, such nonstructural perturbations are difficult to interpret from a human perspective.

+\textbf{Semi-structural level perturbations (layer level).} Existing studies also exploit a new class of adversarial examples with structural perturbations in order to provide some degree of interpretability for human perception.
+In particular, adversarial transformations are developed to create adversarial examples.
+Common transformations \cite{hosseini2018semantic,bhattad2019unrestricted,engstrom2018rotation}, such as rotation, clipping, or RGB conversion, are based on the shape bias property of human perception.
+However, the degree of granularity in such transformations is determined by the layer properties of the image, which are static, limited, and not always effective for all images.
+Therefore, we classify them as semi-structural level or layer level perturbations.

+\textbf{Structural level perturbations (attribute level)} Additionally, some recent works have attempted to develop transformations in the latent space to obtain structural level adversarial perturbation, e.g., \cite{zhao2017generating}.
+However, these transformations fail to capture the correlation between the perturbation and attribute space that a human can understand.
+Random perturbations often lead to substantial differences in the input space, which are difficult to interpret.
+Towards fine granularity attribute-level perturbation, the interpretability and controllability of the latent transformation are crucial.

 Recent developments in variational autoencoder (VAE) \cite{larsen2015autoencoding}-based representation learning, e.g., $\beta$-VAE \cite{higgins2017beta}, Factor-VAE \cite{kim2018disentangling}, have resulted in significant advancements in the fields of disentanglement learning.
 These approaches provide an interpretable way to understand and control high dimensional data samples in terms of a low dimensional set of latent representations.
 Also known as disentanglement, this is a representation where a change in one dimension corresponds to a change in one factor of variation while being relatively invariant to changes in other factors \cite{bengio2013representation}.
 Consequently, it is feasible to conduct a new adversarial attack by manipulating disentangled latent representations (also called latent codes).
 Latent codes consist of a latent vector or a set of latent feature maps.